Addressing Order Sensitivity of In-Context Demonstration Examples in Causal Language Models: Appendix / supplemental material

-We exclude sub-tasks that would surpass GPT2-XL's maximum input length and present the average metrics for the remaining 51 datasets in Table~\ref{PreExperimentResultMMLU}. \hq{We use the code released by \citep{Fu2023ChainofThoughtHA} to conduct the experiments.}
+Table~\ref{PreExperimentResult4Shot} represents experimental results on SST-5 and MMLU benchmarks with the number of in-context examples set to 4.
+We use all 24 possible permutations to generate prompts and obtain their answers by feeding them to LLMs.
+For the MMLU benchmark, we present the average experimental results for the same sub-tasks as shown in Table~\ref{PreExperimentResult10Shot}.
+We use the code released by \citep{Fu2023ChainofThoughtHA} to conduct the experiments.